-ANN ARBOR, Mich. — Michigan Medicine’s adult hospitals were ranked best in Michigan and 11th in the nation by U.S. News & World Report “Best Hospitals” rankings for 2019-20, an honor that measures excellence in patient care.
+ANN ARBOR, Mich. — Michigan Medicine’s adult hospitals were ranked best in Michigan and 11th in the nation by U.S. News & World Report “Best Hospitals” rankings for 2021-2022.
+This prestigious honor measures excellence in patient care.

-Three Michigan Medicine specialty areas rank in the top 10 in the country:
+Three Michigan Medicine specialty areas ranked in the top 10 in the country:

 - Ophthalmology (#8)

-Michigan Medicine also was recognized as high performing in Rehabilitation.
+Michigan Medicine also was recognized as high performing in Rheumatology.

 To learn more about other U-M clinical care honors, visit https://www.uofmhealth.org/about-umhs/honors-awards.